git-chinmay/iff_multi_srch/README.md

 ## Directory Structure
-- `public/` : This directory contains your public assets, such as JavaScript `script.js` and CSS `style.css` files as they are your frontend assets.
+- `public/` : This directory contains your public assets, such as CSS for styling, favicon images and client side JavaScript code.

-- `views/` : This directory contains HTML templates for your web pages.
-You have the main page `index.html` and the login/signup page `login.html`.

-- `server.js` : This is the main server file.
+- `src/` : This folder contains the main server file.
 It handles routing, user authentication, and serves your static assets and HTML templates.
 This is server side asset.

-- `auth.js` : This file contains the client-side JavaScript code responsible for handling user authentication and managing the login/signup forms on the frontend.
+It also has some utility scripts.

 - `package.json` : This is your project's package configuration file, which lists dependencies and defines scripts for running your application.